mohsinarifdev/chat-bot/README.md

 # chat-bot
 Chat bot is django based web app.
+It has a user friendly interface where can you can talk to this chat bot

 **How to use**